21 Positive and Negative Effects of Coffee that Will Freak You Out!

 That being said, I truly believe that the positive benefits you can receive from drinking coffee heavily outweigh the negative ones.
 Because honestly, I don’t think I could live without my daily cup of coffee!

 Did you find any of these positive and negative effects of coffee to be interesting, helpful, or downright strange?
 Will you have a second thought before your next cup of coffee?
+Are you going to leave your grinder alone from here on?
 Let me know!